 - Cover up bare areas of your arms and legs with long-sleeved, loose-fitting clothing, long trousers and socks.
 This is especially important if you are outside after sunset, as this is when mosquitoes feed.

 - Use an effective insect repellant spray on your clothing and any area of your skin which is bare.

 - Spray the room with an insecticide each evening a couple of hours before you go to bed.
 Check your sleeping areas for mosquitoes - pay particular attention to furniture and areas under your bed where insects can hide.

 - If you are sleeping in an unscreened room, use a mosquito net impregnated with an insecticide.

-- If you take a medicine for indigestion (such as an antacid), do not take it within 2-3 hours before or after taking proguanil tablets.
-This is because some magnesium-containing antacids interfere with the way proguanil is absorbed by your body, making it less effective.
+- If you need to take a medicine for indigestion (such as an antacid), do not take it during the two hours before you take Malarone®, or during the two hours after you take it.
+This is because some magnesium-containing antacids interfere with the way one of the medicines (proguanil) is absorbed by your body, making it less effective.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

 |Most common side-effects - these affect more than 1 in 10 people who take this medicine||What can I do if I experience this?|

 |Feeling or being sick, abdominal pain||Stick to simple foods - avoid spicy or rich foods.
 If you are sick within one hour of taking a dose then take a second dose|